 Great Barrier Reef

 If you’re visiting Cairns, it is most likely to visit the Great Barrier Reef.
-There are lots of different boat tours that take you out onto the reef for day trips or for several days at a time.
+There are lots of different tours, you can get in a catamaran boat that takes you out into the reef,tours are available for day trips or for several days at a time.
 You can scuba dive and snorkel on the reef, probably the greatest experience I’ve had in Australia so far.
 There are all different types of tours to choose from, so do a little research before booking.
 I went with a company called Ocean Spirit which was awesome.
 You can read all about my Great Barrier Reef experience here.